SimonLammer/services/miscellaneous/server_health/README.md

 Log your server health to a Google Sheet and get notified if something isn't right.

+For example, this can be used to get notified if the server looses its internet connection.

 ## Setup

 1. Create Spreadsheet with 3 Columns: